NoShx0w/pam-research/README.md

 - mapping the phase geometry across (r, α)
 - testing the stability of invariant signatures under recursive mutation
 - characterizing freeze–entropy causal coupling

+---

+# License

+This project is licensed under the MIT License — see the `LICENSE` file for details.